fbngrm/zombie-driver/README.md

 ```

 ###### Service level
-Except for `up`, all targets are available on a service level.
+Except for `up` annnd `lint`, all targets are available on a service level.
 Run the make command from the respective service directory or use the `-C` argument.

 ```bash